prince-mishra/meriBhasha/README.txt

 Requirements:
 1. PHP 5 supported hosting
-2. Basic knowledge to know how to setup an application in facebook visit:
+2. Basic knowledge to know how to setup an application in facebook
 3. Basic knowledge to know how to setup twitter application.
-Visit http://thinkdiff.net/category/twitter/
 4. Basic knowledge to know how to setup linkedin application.
-Visit http://thinkdiff.net/linkedin/integrate-linkedin-api-in-your-site/

 Steps:
 1. Visit http://www.facebook.com/developers and click setup new application.